By: Emily Laidlaw

 The Court then analysed whether the defendant should be liable for the comments posted by her “friends” on her Facebook post.
 As the Court noted, this is an “emerging legal issue in Canadian law.” (para 91) I suggest that the Court erred in its interpretation of the law and in its application.
 Of particular concern is the Court’s imposition of liability on the defendant on the basis that she ought to have known her friends would post defamatory comments.

 The Court drew, in particular, from the reasons of Deschamps J., concurring in the result, in Crookes, concerning liability for sharing hyperlinks that contain defamatory content.
 The majority in Crookes created a bright-line rule, wherein only where the act of sharing the hyperlink repeats the defamation is it publication.
 The simple act of sharing a hyperlink, without more, is not publication.
 This was rooted in an analysis of the importance of the internet to freedom of expression and the critical role of hyperlinking to its use.
-The dissenting judgment argued against the bright-line rule, suggesting rather, that in some instances, where there was endorsement or adoption of the defamation, it is publication.
+In the joint concurring judgment McLachlin C.J. and Fish J. argued against the bright-line rule, suggesting rather, that in some instances, where there was endorsement or adoption of the defamation, it is publication.
 Deschamps J., rather, argued that hyperlinking should not be excluded from the publication rule, arguing that there might be publication if an individual “makes defamatory information readily available to a third party in a comprehensible form” (Crookes at para 59 discussed in Pritchard at para 94).
 If a case departs from the majority in Crookes, I suggest the dissenting judgment is preferable as the concept of readily available is too woolly to be of practical guidance.

 The internet law cases relied on by Deschamps J. concern intermediary liability – liability imposed on the hosts of a website or platform on which a third party made the defamatory comments.
 The cases, in assessing knowledge and control ask such questions as follows.
 Was the defendant notified of the defamatory content?
 Did the defendant have control over the defamatory content such that they could have and should have removed it?
 Typically, this might involve the host of an online forum who is notified a user posted defamatory comments and fails to remove it.
 This is a complicated area of the law, namely because it is not so simple to impose liability post-notification for failure to act.
 When is notice deemed sufficient?
 How detailed does this notice need to be?
 Is actual notice required or does constructive notice count?
 When is the party deemed to know about the defamatory comment?
 Is it upon notice alone, or does the party need to have evidence of unlawfulness before action is required?
 What if there is conflicting evidence?
 There is some unease going down this road, because it forces the party into a quasi-judicial capacity, assessing the merits of a defamatory claim and then making a decision with powerful results: the information remains accessible or is removed from circulation.
 This directly implicates the right to receive and impart information.
 Europe has wrestled with these issues for over fifteen years, while Canada is in a nascent stage of development, although caselaw suggests a similar approach is emerging but inconsistent in its application (see Carter and Crookes; but see Baglow v Smith, 2015 ONSC 1175).
 The complications of these issues were smoothed out in the analysis in Pritchard by failing to engage with the more difficult aspects.